openbudgets/openbudgets.github.io/_posts/2016-02-02-public-sector-accounting-in-Europe.md

 Cities can take hazardous credits and not provision for the associated risk.
 In 2011, the city of Linz, Austria, lost over 30 million euros (160€ per person) because of risky credits it had taken.
 Ironically enough, its head accountant published a series of rants against double-entry accounting in 2008.
 For him, double-entry accounting was a neoliberal trick to let private auditors like EY sell more stuff to cities.
 The dramatic incident in Linz was not due to its accounting system (cities practising double-entry accounting also suffered), but double-entry accounting could have helped see the risk before it became real.

 Germany is famous for its derelict infrastructure.
 In cash-based accounting, a new piece of infrastructure is a one-time expense.
-In double-entry accounting, as an asset ages, its value decreases and an account “provisions for repairs” grows.
-While it’s an overstretch to say that double-entry bookkeeping would in itself improve infrastructure, it makes the issue of provisions for repairs harder to avoid, Mr Häfner said.
+In double-entry accounting, assets have their own accounts.
+As they age, their value decreases (it's called "depreciation").
+It shows what needs to be re-invested to keep an asset up-to-date.
+While it’s an overstretch to say that double-entry bookkeeping would in itself improve infrastructure, it makes the issue of timely reinvestment harder to avoid, Mr Häfner said.
 In Hamburg, double-entry bookkeeping helped the city better plan its infrastructure spending.

 Accounting is way too important to be left to accountants alone.
 And in the end, citizens - not public officials - pay for past mistakes.